-Bachelor Button (heirloom)
+Bachelor Button, Blue Boy (heirloom)

-Annuals with edible flowers, annuals may self-seed.Colors range from light purple to pink, purple and blue.
+Annuals with edible flowers, annuals may self-seed.
+Classic deep blue cornflowers.
+Double and semi-double 1-11/2” blooms.
+Prefers cooler temps, one of the first flowers to bloom in late Spring.
 Cute little puff ball flower heads.
 Plant height: 16-24”.

 Calendula: Pacific Beauty (heirloom)

 Edible petals-they are tangy, slightly bitter petals and can be used to garnish salads or main dishes.
 Plant height: 18-24”.

 We are so happy to be growing zeolite again- check out those colors!
 Maroon-pink back of petals shows through the yellow fronts.
 Dark red centers make the color contrast even more special.
 Abundant blooms make excellent additions to bouquets.
 32-36” tall

 Sturdy plants with strong stems.
 The flowers are great in bouquets or left in the garden to show off their interesting shape and colors, which include: gold, rose, persimmon, and red shades.
 Great fresh or dried..
 Ht.
 36–40".

 This flower with 2–6" long plumes provides a light, airy, soft feathery look to bouquets.
 Colors include scarlet, orange, bright yellow, pink, cream.
 Multi-branching plants produce 10–14 stems each.
 Ht.
 33–48".

 Calm, understated 2-3” dark rose arrow-shaped blooms.
 We use this variety for texture and color in our fall dried bouquets, but they can be used anywhere.
 Excellent vase life.
 24-26” tall